stigi/Festool/Readme.md

 ## **Work in progress**

-*Don't pay attention to the man behind the curtain*
+*Pay no attention to that man behind the curtain.*